 5. Test Your Sump Pump

-A sump pump is your first line of defense against basement flooding.
-They’re used to pump water that has accumulated in a sump basin away from a home to a municipal storm drain or dry well.
+The sump pump is your first line of defense against basement floods.
+Rather than pooling on the floor or behind basement walls, rainwater will gather in a basin and pump into a municipal storm drain or dry well.

 How to Test a Sump Pump

-- Locate the sump pump in your basement and check that the electrical cord is still plugged into a functioning outlet.
+- Locate your basement’s sump pump and make sure it’s plugged into a functioning outlet.

 - Pour approximately 5 gallons of water into the basin of your sump pump.
-Pour slowly until the pump turns on and begins to pump out water.
+Continue to pour slowly and evenly, until you see it turn on and pump water.